Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Results

 This equation results from two distinct eco-evolutionary processes: deterministic selection -- the term proportional to $f(1-f)$ -- and stochastic drift -- the term proportional to $\xi(t)$.
-Remarkably, just a single parameter $\eta$ suffices to capture the collective effect of the entire community on parent-mutant dynamics.
-Eq.~\eqref{eq:frequencyDynamics} shows that selection is now frequency-dependent since the selection coefficient $s - \eta(f - f_0)$ changes with mutant frequency.
+Remarkably, just introducing a single new parameter $\eta$ suffices to capture the collective effect of the entire community on parent-mutant dynamics.
+Eq.~\eqref{eq:frequencyDynamics} shows that selection is now frequency-dependent since the selection coefficient $s_\mathrm{inv} - \eta f$ changes with mutant frequency.
 When $\eta = 0$, e.g., in the absence of a community, we recover classical population genetics with a constant selection coefficient.
 However, when $\eta \neq 0$, ecological feedbacks fundamentally alter evolutionary dynamics.

 We show that community-mediated feedbacks generically manifest as frequency-dependent selection across a wide variety of ecological models.
-In the SI, we derive expressions for the effective parameters---$s$, $N_{\text{eff}}$ and $\eta$---for MacArthur Consumer-Resource Models (CRMs) \cite{Levins1962I,MacArthurLimitingSimilarity} and generalized CRMs with nonlinear per-capita growth rates, which includes models with cross-feeding \cite{marsland2019available} (SI Sec. \ref{sec:CRM} and \ref{sec:gCRM}).
+In the SI, we derive expressions for the effective parameters---$s_\mathrm{inv}$, $N_{\text{eff}}$ and $\eta$---for MacArthur Consumer-Resource Models (CRMs) \cite{Levins1962I,MacArthurLimitingSimilarity} and generalized CRMs with nonlinear per-capita growth rates, which includes models with cross-feeding \cite{marsland2019available} (SI Sec. \ref{sec:CRM} and \ref{sec:gCRM}).
 Remarkably, despite the diverse mathematical structures of these models, they all reduce to the same form of frequency-dependent selection.
-Thus, Eq.~(\ref{eq:frequencyDynamics}) may be interpreted as a universal effective model of population genetics in complex communities \cite{good2018effective}, analogous to Kimura's model in classical population genetics (Fig.~\ref{fig:dynamics}d).
+Thus, Eq.~(\ref{eq:frequencyDynamics}) may be interpreted as an effective model of population genetics in complex communities valid across a variety of ecological models \cite{good2018effective}, analogous to Kimura's model in classical population genetics (Fig.~\ref{fig:dynamics}d).
+While it has been well known that ecological interactions with other species can lead to frequency-dependent selection, it has usually been studied in simple communities with one to two species or strains \cite{blount2008historical, herron2013parallel,frenkel2015crowded}.
+Our results show that the same type of frequency-dependent selection in Eq.~\eqref{eq:frequencyDynamics} suffices to predict mutation outcomes even in complex communities with many species.

 10pt \textbf{\textsf{Generalization of Kimura's formula for fixation probabilities.}} We now explore the consequences of community-mediated frequency-dependent selection on the fate of a mutant.
 One of the celebrated results of classical population genetics is Kimura's formula for fixation probability $p_\mathrm{fix}$ \cite{kimura1962probability}, which describes how likely a mutant is to replace its parent and fix in a population (Fig. \ref{fig:fixationProbability}c).
 Kimura's formula is given by